-Every year the Rabbinical Assembly committee on Jewish Law and Standards publishes a Passover Guide which includes instructions for how to kasher one's home for Passover, as well as a list/ overview of permitted and forbidden foods.
+Every year the Rabbinical Assembly committee on Jewish Law and Standards publishes a Passover Guide which includes instructions for how to kasher one's home for Passover, as well as a list/overview of permitted and forbidden foods.

-For a copy of this year's Guide, visit: http://www.rabbinicalassembly.org and search for Pesah Guide.
+For a copy of this year's Guide, visit: www. rabbinicalassembly. org/pesah-guide